ryanmcnz/restruct.js/README.md

       version: 1,
       username: 'test' }

-`restruct.js` has support for typed arrays, where avaiable.
+`restruct.js` has support for typed arrays, where available.

 ## Usage